robwilds/pythonAlfrescoMCP/README.md

 }
 ```

+note

-note: 1) npx needs to be installed and 2) You may have to check permissions on the npm folder: sudo chown -R 501:20 "/Users/<yourusername>/.npm"
+1. npx needs to be installed and
+2. You may have to check permissions on the npm folder: sudo chown -R 501:20 "/Users/<yourusername>/.npm"
+3. The url to the mcp server (mcp-remote) can be changed to match your IP or wherever the mcp service is running

 There's a docker compose yml with environment variables set. be sure to change the BASE_URL to match your alfresco endpoint